Useful links

 Please use the College Education Guides to help job seekers, professionals, and students understand the changing landscapes of these programs and their impact on careers and employment.
 You can view the guides here:

-Here is a guide that explains the most common financial misconceptions to help students make informed choices about their spending, savings, and borrowing.
+Here is another guide that explains the most common financial misconceptions to help students make informed choices about their spending, savings, and borrowing.
 Check it out below:

 Common Student Financial Misconceptions